Xiaokang2022/maliang/docs/en/docs/projects/index.md

 !!! tip "Tips"

-    If you want to add your projects written in tkt to the site, no problem!
+    If you want to add your projects written in `maliang` to the site, no problem!
 As long as the following requirements are met, I will consider adding your project here!

     - [X] Add `maliang` to *requirements.txt* and indicate which version you are using so I can find your project;
     - [X] Show a preview of your own project in README so I can show your project here;